Lightning-AI/litgpt/tutorials/pretrain_redpajama.md

-# Pretrain LLaMA on RedPajama
+# Pretrain Llama 2 on RedPajama

 This tutorial will walk you through setting up the RedPajama dataset and launching the pretraining script.